 Lasting Power of Attorney Solicitors

 As you approach later life, it is vital to put plans in place to ensure your family and estate are going to be properly looked after.
 If something happens that prevents you from making decisions for yourself, this could throw your family's whole future into doubt and disarray.

-The lasting power of attorney solicitors at Percy Hughes & Roberts Solicitors can help you plan for the unexpected by working with you to make a Lasting Power of Attorney (LPA) document.
-This can play a crucial role in your future planning, allowing you to nominate someone you trust to make key decisions about your health and finances when you are no longer able.
+The lasting power of attorney solicitors at Percy Hughes & Roberts can help you plan for the unexpected by working with you to make a lasting power of attorney (LPA) document.
+This can play a crucial role in your future planning, allowing you to nominate someone you trust to make key decisions about your health and finances when you are no longer able to do so.

 If you are looking to create an LPA, the legal experts at Percy Hughes & Roberts can guide you through the entire process, giving you total clarity on how LPAs work and how you can ensure your family's future is properly protected.

 Based in Birkenhead, we have been delivering the highest quality legal services for clients across the Wirral, Merseyside and the North West for more than 100 years.